1.1. Stress during certain brain development phases particularly harmful¶

 - Less anxious behavior

-- In females: increased brood care of own children
+- In females: increased brood care of their own children

 -

-In adult rats separated from the mother once for 24 hours at 6, 9, or 12 days of age, GR-mediated cortisol feedback was deficient and impaired.
-In addition to a concomitant increase in MR and decrease in GR in the hippocampus, increased activation of the adrenal gland also occurred as a result of increased ACTH levels.
+In adult rats that were separated from their mother once for 24 hours at the age of 6, 9 or 12 days, the cortisol feedback mediated by the GR was deficient and impaired.
+In addition to a simultaneous increase in MR and decrease in GR in the hippocampus, there was also increased activation of the adrenal gland as a result of increased ACTH levels.

 -

-Intense stressful experiences in childhood cause epigenetic changes (methylations) at the glucocortioid receptor gene NR3C1.
+Intense stressful experiences in childhood cause epigenetic changes (methylation) in the NR3C1 glucocorticoid receptor gene.
 These changes result in a reduced number of glucocorticoid receptors (GR) in the brain.
-As a result, cortisol levels are permanently elevated because the existing cortisol cannot dock.
-As a result, the brain is in a perpetual state of alert.
+Consequences are a permanently elevated cortisol level because the existing cortisol cannot dock.
+The brain is therefore in a permanent state of alert.

 -